HuskyHacks/the-crown-defcon615/README.md

 - Install `poetry` and add it to your path (rebooting after the pip install makes this way faster):
 ```
 $ pip3 install poetry

 [example for a user with a Bash shell]
 $ echo "export PATH=$PATH:$HOME/.local/bin/" >> ~/.bashrc
 $ source ~/.bashrc

 (or, exit and open a new terminal)
 ```
-- Enter a Poetry shell:
+- Enter a Poetry shell (must be in the main repo directory if not already):
 ```
 $ poetry shell
 ```